hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 In Narayanganj, 800 tonnes of waste are produced daily, of which 50 tonnes are plastic waste.
 HDPE and LDPE plastics form 30% of the total plastic waste.

 In collaboration with waste pickers, the project goals were to:
-* introduce an ID card system and to enrol 300 waste pickers
+* introduce an ID card system and enrol 300 waste pickers
 * establish a childcare support programme for 300 children of waste pickers
-* train 100 waste pickers in waste management safety
+* conduct waste management safety training for 100 waste pickers
 * install 20 bathing and hand washing facilities (WASH facilities) for waste pickers in response to COVID-19

 By the end of 2021, the waste management safety training module had been developed and 15 WASH facilities were in progress.

 In collaboration with the private sector, the project goals were to:
-* develop an economically sustainable plastic collection model
+* develop a financially sustainable plastic collection model
 * design a supply chain for collected plastic waste
-* collect HDPE and LDPE plastic waste and make it part of the relevant supply chain (in formal economy)
+* collect HDPE and LDPE plastic waste and make it part of the relevant supply chain in formal economy

 By the end of 2021, baseline assessment of the plastic collection model was almost complete, but the collection of plastic waste had not yet started.